Claude Shannon: Wartime research

-Shannon then joined Bell Labs to work on fire-control systems and cryptography during World War II, under a contract with section D-2 (Control Systems section) of the National Defense Research Committee (NDRC).
+Shannon had worked at Bell Labs for a few months in the summer of 1937, and returned there to work on fire-control systems and cryptography during World War II, under a contract with section D-2 (Control Systems section) of the National Defense Research Committee (NDRC).

 Shannon is credited with the invention of signal-flow graphs, in 1942.
 He discovered the topological gain formula while investigating the functional operation of an analog computer.

 For two months early in 1943, Shannon came into contact with the leading British mathematician Alan Turing.
-Turing had been posted to Washington to share with the U.S. Navy's cryptanalytic service the methods used by the British Government Code and Cypher School at Bletchley Park to break the ciphers used by the Kriegsmarine U-boats in the north Atlantic Ocean.
+Turing had been posted to Washington to share with the U.S. Navy's cryptanalytic service the methods used by the Government Code and Cypher School at Bletchley Park to break the cyphers used by the Kriegsmarine U-boats in the north Atlantic Ocean.
 He was also interested in the encipherment of speech and to this end spent time at Bell Labs.
 Shannon and Turing met at teatime in the cafeteria.
-Turing showed Shannon his 1936 paper that defined what is now known as the "Universal Turing machine".
+Turing showed Shannon his 1936 paper that defined what is now known as the "universal Turing machine".
 This impressed Shannon, as many of its ideas complemented his own.

+Shannon and his team developed anti-aircraft systems that tracked enemy missiles and planes, while also determining the paths for intercepting missiles.

 In 1945, as the war was coming to an end, the NDRC was issuing a summary of technical reports as a last step prior to its eventual closing down.
 Inside the volume on fire control, a special essay titled Data Smoothing and Prediction in Fire-Control Systems, coauthored by Shannon, Ralph Beebe Blackman, and Hendrik Wade Bode, formally treated the problem of smoothing the data in fire-control by analogy with "the problem of separating a signal from interfering noise in communications systems."
 In other words, it modeled the problem in terms of data and signal processing and thus heralded the coming of the Information Age.

 Shannon's work on cryptography was even more closely related to his later publications on communication theory.
 At the close of the war, he prepared a classified memorandum for Bell Telephone Labs entitled "A Mathematical Theory of Cryptography", dated September 1945.
 A declassified version of this paper was published in 1949 as "Communication Theory of Secrecy Systems" in the Bell System Technical Journal.
 This paper incorporated many of the concepts and mathematical formulations that also appeared in his A Mathematical Theory of Communication.
-Shannon said that his wartime insights into communication theory and cryptography developed simultaneously and that "they were so close together you couldn’t separate them".
+Shannon said that his wartime insights into communication theory and cryptography developed simultaneously, and that "they were so close together you couldn't separate them".
 In a footnote near the beginning of the classified report, Shannon announced his intention to "develop these results … in a forthcoming memorandum on the transmission of information."